Optimizing Large Model Training through Overlapped Activation Recomputation: Evaluation

 \section{Evaluation}

-\subsection{Experimental Setup.}
+\subsection{Experimental Setup}

-We conduct experiments on two clusters: an NVLink cluster and a PCIe cluster.
-The NVLink cluster consists of two homogeneous nodes.
-Each node has 256GB DRAM, 2 Intel Xeon Gold 6130 CPUs and 8 NVIDIA A100-SXM 40GB GPUs interconnected via NVLink with 600 GB/s bidirectional bandwidth.
-The PCIe cluster consists of four homogeneous nodes, each equipped with 128GB DRAM, 2 Intel(R) Xeon(R) Gold 5318Y CPUs, and 2 NVIDIA A100-PCIe 40GB GPUs with PCIe 4.0 (64 GB/s bidirectional bandwidth).
-All nodes in the NVLink and PCIe cluster are connected via the ConnectX-5 Infiniband.
+\textbf{Clusters.} \wj{We conduct experiments primarily on two NVIDIA clusters with different GPUs and network bandwidths.} The \emph{NVIDIA-NVLink cluster} consists of four nodes, each with 256GB DRAM, two Intel Xeon Gold 6130 CPUs and four NVIDIA A100-SXM 40GB GPUs interconnected via NVLink (600 GB/s bidirectional bandwidth).
+The \emph{NVIDIA-PCIe cluster} also consists of four nodes, each equipped with 128GB DRAM, two Intel Xeon Gold 5318Y CPUs, and two NVIDIA A100-PCIe 40GB GPUs with PCIe 4.0 (64 GB/s bidirectional bandwidth).
+All nodes are connected via ConnectX-5 Infiniband.

-\textbf{Topologies.} We evaluate \pname{} on various topologies, each configured with different GPU communication links (NVLink vs. PCIe), different numbers of GPUs in the tensor parallelism, and different numbers of stages in the pipeline parallelism.
-For example, the NVLink-2x8 topology denotes that we use NVLink with 2 GPUs in tensor parallelism and 4 stages in the pipeline parallelism.
-In the experiments, we use 3 topologies including NVLink-2x8, NVLink-4x4, and PCIe-2x4.